airdcpp-web/airdcpp-web.github.io/_docs/installation/compiling.md

 $ cmake .
 $ make -j2
 ```
 `-j2` after the `make` command means that the client is compiled by using 2 threads.
 It's a good idea to replace the value with the number of available CPU cores.

+With more advanced build scenarios, you might find the [Compiling options](/docs/advanced/compiling-options.html) page useful.

 **"Internal compiler error" during compilation**